Managing Pollen Reactions

 If you have pollen symptoms or know a friend or family member who is suffering from reactions to pollen, please do call the office.
 Our clinic offers a 15 minute free screening where we check for reactions to foods, pollen and other substances.
 The clinic also does functional testing where we can determine functional issues in the organs—the sinuses, liver, or thymus.
 We would be happy to talk with you about your symptoms and to help you become symptom-free.

-Call the office for a 15-minute free consultation and food sensitivity test in our office.
+Call the office for a 15-minute free consultation.
 To make an appointment, call (707) 527-7710 or click here to make an appointment on-line.

 BLOG Three Tips to Falling Asleep Naturally Sleeping pills can be very addictive, so it is important to fall asleep naturally without medications.
 Here are 3 tips that may help you fall asleep naturally: Avoid blue light 2 hours before bed.
 Blue light can be coming...